rdeabreu/calico-aks-hands-on/README.md

 Once they are running test the DPI feature entering the nginx2 pod, and executing the curl call below:

 ```
-kubectl exec -it nginx1 -- sh
+kubectl exec -it nginx1 -- bash
 ```

 ```